Shawn A-in-chut Atleo

 National Chief Shawn A-in-chut Atleo

-National Chief Shawn A-in-chut Atleo is a Hereditary Chief from the Ahousaht First Nation.
-In July 2012, A-in-chut was elected to a second consecutive three-year mandate as National Chief to the Assembly of First Nations.
+Shawn A-in-chut Atleo is a Hereditary Chief from the Ahousaht First Nation.
+A-in-chut was first elected as National Chief of the Assembly of First Nations on July 23, 2009 and served in this role until May 2, 2014.

 Advancing a vision of supporting and enabling the success of every First Nation on the basis of their rights and responsibilities, National Chief Atleo and the National Executive have taken forward a bold plan of action and engagement with all sectors of Canadian society.
 First Nations from across Canada supported A-in-chut in confirming education as a top priority for the Assembly.
 Since then, A-in-chut has been a tireless advocate for First Nations by spending time in First Nations in every region of the country, with federal, provincial and territorial leaders and with national and international audiences.